loyamarjTZ/letter-counter/README.md

 # letter-counter
- Counts the number of times an alphabet letter appears in a lowercase String input.
+ Counts the number of times a letter appears in a string consisting of all lowercase letters and no spaces.